HariRaghavendarRaoBandari/papershelf/README.md

 # papershelf
-This repo saves and categorizes many interesting papers, white papers, and other documents (e.g. books, keynotes).
+This repo saves and categorizes many interesting papers, white papers, technical reports, and other documents (e.g. keynotes).

+All documents are group into the following categories:
+  - Application
+  - Architecture
+  - Networking
+  - Storage
+  - System
+  - Tools
+  - Keynote
+  - MyFavouriate

+/* Keep updating */